Southern Knights: Publication history

 However, the success of the Knights was mixed with creative turnover.
-Issue #8 was the first to be published by Comics Interview, and the last to feature Audrey Vogel as writer (though several later issues of the series credit her as "story consultant").
-According to Henry Vogel, she gradually fell out of writing the series due to exhaustion from working a full-time job.
+Issue #8 was also the last issue to feature Audrey Vogel as writer (though several later issues of the series credit her as "story consultant").
+According to Henry Vogel, she gradually fell out of writing the series due to working a full-time job.
 Willis left two issues after, leaving Henry Vogel to write the series by himself.
-Southern Knights gradually became less oriented on long-term plot threads and character development, and increasingly consisted of short story arcs and single-issue stories.
-Wojtkiewicz left after issue #11, and with issue #13 Mark Propst began both penciling and inking the Knights.
-The look he brought to the series broadened the series' readership, and Comics Interview began publishing numerous Southern Knights spin-offs, mostly using reprints.
-For instance, a "Dread Halloween Special" was actually just a reprint of Southern Knights #14, and a three-issue Aramis limited series was simply a reprinting of select Aramis appearances from issues #5-26, with brief textual segues.
+Southern Knights gradually became less oriented on long-term plot threads and increasingly consisted of short story arcs and single-issue stories.
+Wojtkiewicz left after issue #11, and with issue #12 Mark Propst began penciling the Knights.
+The art for issues #17 through #34 was provided by a number of artists including Propst, Willie Peppers, Marc Lamport, Don Hillsman, Wojtkiewicz, and others.

+In the late 80's, the popularity of the team led to the Dragon miniseries (penciled by Peppers) and numerous Southern Knights spin-offs, mostly reprints.
+For instance, a "Dread Halloween Special" was a reprint of Southern Knights #14, and a three-issue Aramis limited series was a reprinting of select Aramis appearances from issues #5-26, with brief textual segues.
 The Southern Knights also guest-starred in Aristocratic Xtraterrestrial Time-Traveling Thieves (vol.2) #1.
+According to Henry Vogel, this was the Southern Knights' best-selling appearance, since at the time Aristocratic Xtraterrestrial Time-Traveling Thieves was selling better than Southern Knights.

-Propst left the series after issue #19, and from that point on Southern Knights would be drawn only by short-term or fill-in artists.
-Ultimately the series's popularity faded, and it was canceled with issue #33 (June 1989), though a Christmas issue would be published at the end of the year.
+In 1989 the black-and-white comics market collapsed, and as a result Southern Knights was canceled with issue #33 (June 1989), though a Christmas issue was published at the end of the year as Southern Knights #34.

 From 1986 to 1989 Comics Interview released a series of collections of the title.
-Rather than being comic-sized reprints like the soon to be standard trade paperback, these collections were 8 1/2" by 11" and collected fewer issues than a typical trade paperback.
+Rather than being comic-sized reprints like the soon-to-be standard trade paperback, these collections were 8 1/2" by 11":